What’s on TV this Christmas 2019?

 The BBC has solid a contemporary Christmas custom of airing kids’s tales written by The Gruffalo creator Julia Donaldson, and dropped at life with animation from Magic Mild Photos.

-Boasting a wonderful voice solid that features Sally Hawkins (The Form of Water), Rob Brydon (Gavin & Stacey) and Cariad Lloyd (Peep Present), The Snail and the Whale tells the story of a tiny snail with big ambition who hitches a journey on the tail of a humpback whale.
+Boasting a wonderful voice forged that features Sally Hawkins (The Form of Water), Rob Brydon (Gavin & Stacey) and Cariad Lloyd (Peep Present), The Snail and the Whale tells the story of a tiny snail with large ambition who hitches a trip on the tail of a humpback whale.

 The Trial of Christine Keeler – BBC One